gregdaynes/adverts/README.markdown

-### Other people put stuff here.
-But I'm just gonna keep it as my todo list.
-Maybe.

 # @TODO
 ### Sizes
 Table for storing sizes - figured this would be best to "customize" the drop down lists, also for adding custom sizes to the lists.